Argandov/cloudflared-tunnel-setup/README.md

 # my-subdomain = CNAME for the tunnel (subdomain.my.domain)
+cloudflared tunnel route dns my-new-tunnel my-subdomain
+# Run the tunnel in the background, and detach processes:
-cloudflared tunnel route dns my-new-tunnel my-subdomain cloudflared tunnel run <UUID or NAME> # This can be ran as a service or in the background
+cloudflared tunnel run <UUID or NAME>  & jobs # Check which job number cloudflared is running on disown %1 # If this is a clean server it will normally be the No. 1
+# This can be ran or configured as a service

 ```